gediz/mpv-wiki/Display-synchronization.md

 The classic approach
 --------------------

-Conventionally, mpv (and I believe also VLC, MPlayer, MPC-HC etc.) used this relatively simple design: Just let the (resampled) audio play as fast as it wants (so you get no audio glitches like pops or repeated sections), and if audio/video desynchronization gets too high, then omit or repeat a frame as necessary to keep them synchronized.
+Conventionally, mpv (and I believe also VLC, MPlayer, MPC-HC etc.) use this relatively simple design: Just let the (resampled) audio play as fast as it wants (so you get no audio glitches like pops or repeated sections), and if audio/video desynchronization gets too high, then omit or repeat a frame as necessary to keep them synchronized.

 This works out fine in practice because dropped or duplicated frames are just barely perceivable as small stutters (unlike audio glitches, which would be much more noticeable pops and clicks), but it still leaves a lot to be desired - especially if you *are* sensitive to video stuttering.